unioproject/tanglebeat/README.md

 ## ZeroMQ metrics

-Usual metrics derived from data of Zero MQ stream by IRI are provided by Tanglebeat.
+Tanglebeat provides usual metrics derived from data of Zero MQ stream by IRI such as _TPS_, _CTPS_, _Confirmation rate_ and _duration between milestones_

-- TPS - transactions per second
-- CTPS - confirmed transactions per second
-- confirmation rate = CTPS/TPS
-- Time between two milestones

 ## Highly configurable

 Tanglebeat consist of the following functional